hadiyarajesh/flower/README.md

 }
 ```

-2. In view model class, collect or transform flow to get 3 different state of on-going request, LOADING, SUCESS or ERROR
+**2. In view model class**

+collect or transform flow to get 3 different state of on-going request, LOADING, SUCESS or ERROR
 ```
 val someVariable: LiveData<Resource<YourModelClass>> = repository.getSomething().map {
   when (it.status) {